Make a new start

 The positive impacts

-This visual feedback is similar to mirror neuron therapy.
+This visual feedback is similar to mirror neuron training.

 Bilateral Training